Access RavenDB Management Studio

 When you install Ucommerce on your website, you also get an embedded RavenDB database, which Ucommerce uses for faceted search.
 This also means that you can get the benefits of a document database without having to set it up yourself.
 In this article, you will learn how you can gain access to the Management Studio RavenDB comes with.
 You can get an overview of RavenDB Studio and which features it offers here.

 The AppPool of the website needs to run as Local System, a Windows Administrator or a member of the Windows Administrator Group.

-With the OOTB configuration that Ucommerce ships with, anonymous user is not allowed access and you will therefore get this screen.
+With the OOTB configuration that Ucommerce ships with, the anonymous user is not allowed access and you will, therefore, get this screen.

 You can log in by using your server authentication here.
 However, you can also change the anonymousUserAccessMode or use an API key.